Harold-Anderson/acfo/README.md

 Here is a link to the deployed website: https://e3d5994f.acfo.pages.dev/ It looks fine, but when you run Lighthouse, you will see:

 - The speed of the site is virtually identical to the site built with pnpm, so there is no speed benefit.
+  For instance, here is one with pnpm: https://a996d454.acfo.pages.dev/
 - Lighthouse complains about large layout shifts, which does not happen with pnpm.
 - Lighthouse informs us that pages are set up not to be indexed by robots.
 So the page wouln't show up in search engines.
   This is by design.
 Non-production deployments are not indexed.
 Cloudflare inserts this.